Table of Contents

-It comes with a 5-20R 120V duplex household outlet, an RV ready TT-30R outlet, and two USB outlets.
+It has a 5-20R 120V duplex household outlet, an RV-ready TT-30R outlet, and two USB outlets.

 It also comes with a 3-year warranty and lifetime technical support with various accessories such as a tool kit, oil funnel, and oil.

-Compared to the typical open frame generators, this generator weighs about 30% less than the standard units at 70.5lbs.
+Compared to the typical open-frame generators, this generator weighs about 30% less than the standard units at 70.5 lbs.

-The DuroStar DS4000S packs a lot of punch that will let you use it for various functions.
+The DuroStar DS4000S packs a lot of punch to let you use it for various functions.
 If you are looking for a generator to be your home’s backup in the case of a power outage or for your construction worksite, then this is one you might want to take a closer look at.